Wedding Planning 101

 Your wedding is a week—or just a few days—away.
 You’re sure you’ve forgotten something!
 Here’s a great last-minute checklist to go through to set your mind at ease.
 Try to relax, ask for help if needed and take a deep breath—your wedding will be amazing.
 Just remember that if something goes wrong, you’ll most likely be the only person who notices it.
 Everyone else will be looking at a gorgeous bride and groom standing in front of them, exchanging vows and starting out their lives together.
 Congratulations and good luck!

 √ Put your complete outfit together and pack it ALL if you’re not getting ready at home.
-Dress, shoes, veil, undergarments, hair pins, perfume, jewelry, deodorant, etc.
+Dress, shoes, veil, undergarments, hair pins, perfume, jewelry, deodorant, etc. Be sure to take your gown out of the garment bag and do a once-over to confirm that all alterations were completed properly and that your gown is creaseless and ready to go.

 √ Pack emergency kit…here’s what to include.